Olga Desmond: Return to Berlin

 Olga Desmond was no less the subject of controversy in her own country.
-In 1909 her appearance in the Berlin Wintergarten was the cause of such a scandal that it became a subject of discussion even in the Prussian State Assembly.
+In 1909, her appearance in the Berlin Wintergarten was the cause of such a scandal that it became a subject of discussion even in the Prussian State Assembly.
 But "scandalous" also meant well-known, and as a result of her renown, there were cosmetic products that carried her name.
 She traveled through Germany on numerous tours until 1914, when she married a Hungarian large landowner, and went off with him to his estate.

-From 1916 through 1919 she appeared in various films including Seifenblasen (Soap Bubbles), Marias Sonntagsgewand (Maria's Sunday clothes) and Mut zur Sünde (Courage for sin).
-In the latter film she played opposite the later well-known German actor Hans Albers.
-In 1917 she separated from her husband and returned to the stage.
+From 1916 through 1919, she appeared in various films including Seifenblasen (Soap Bubbles), Marias Sonntagsgewand (Maria's Sunday clothes) and Mut zur Sünde (Courage for sin).
+In the latter film, she played opposite the later well-known German actor Hans Albers.
+In 1917, she separated from her husband and returned to the stage.
 Her first appearance took place on 15 April 1917 at the Theatre of the Royal University (Theater der Königlichen Hochschule) in Berlin.
-In the same year she appeared in a performance of Carmen in Cologne.
+In the same year, she appeared in a performance of Carmen in Cologne.
 She presented dance evenings and other things in Warsaw, Breslau (now Wrocław), and Kattowitz (now Katowice).

 Desmond was an advocate for teaching as well.
 In 1919, she published a pamphlet, Rhythmograpik, which included a new method of writing down dances and transcribing the movements into special symbols.
-The pamphlet included images of her in see through gowns and nude women dancing within floral patterning Olga understood the precision that went into dancing.
+The pamphlet included images of her in see-through gowns and nude women dancing within floral patterning; Desmond understood the precision that went into dancing.
 Her pamphlet helped other female dancers in a new and interesting way.
 Thereafter, she made fewer public appearances and from 1922 devoted herself entirely to teaching.
 Among her best-known students was Hertha Feist, who later became a member of the dance group of Rudolf von Laban.

-After the First World War she married her second husband, Georg Piek, a Jewish businessman with a studio for stage equipment, decorations, and special fabrics.
-After 1933 Piek left Germany.
+After the First World War, she married her second husband, Georg Piek, a Jewish businessman with a studio for stage equipment, decorations, and special fabrics.
+After 1933, Piek left Germany.

 After World War II, Desmond lived in the eastern part of Berlin.
-In her late years, forgotten by the public, she worked as a cleaning woman.
+In her later years, forgotten by the public, she worked as a cleaning woman.
 To make a living, she also sold vintage postcards and other memorabilia from her time as a renowned dancer.

-Desmond died on 2 August 1964 in East Berlin.
+On August 2, 1964, Olga Desmond died in Berlin, largely forgotten by the public.
+She was laid to rest at the I. St. Elisabeth Cemetery.

 Legacy

 Desmond's work continues to be exhibited.
 For example, in 1993 a photo of her 1908 'Schönheitsabende' performance featured in Mike Kelley's The Uncanny.
-In 2009 she was the subject of Olga Desmond 1890-1964 Preußens Nackte Venus.
-She was included in Dance of Hands: Tilly Losch and Hedy Pfundmayr in Photographs 1920-1935 which ran at Museum des Moderne Salzburg in 2014 and at Das Verborgene Museum in 2015–2016.
+In 2009 she was the subject of Olga Desmond 1890–1964 Preußens Nackte Venus.
+She was included in Dance of Hands: Tilly Losch and Hedy Pfundmayr in Photographs 1920–1935 which ran at Museum des Moderne Salzburg in 2014 and at Das Verborgene Museum in 2015–2016.
 Otto Skowranek's series of photos of Desmond's sword dance is held at Deutsches Tanzarchiv Köln.